 Strava will let you share your training log with everyone or hide it completely.
 Again, someone might be able to figure out a pattern to your training which you might not like - are you leaving your house empty every Sunday morning?

 On the other hand, you just might not want people seeing how active or inactive you've been.
-Again, it's easy to turn off.
+Again, it's easy to turn off via the training log page.

 This is an interesting option because it essentially allows you to hide sensitive areas that you don't want included on your activity map.
 The most obvious example is your home, because you're essentially letting anyone who can view your activities see where you live.